aijony/anki-swedish-kelly/README.md

 translate finishing the A1 deck to having the vocabulary of a beginner A1 speaker and finishing the C2 deck as having half the vocabulary of an educated native speaker.

-Remember vocabulary is a small fraction of learning a language, so immerse yourself via listening, talking, reading, and studying grammar, at least as much or preferably more than studying this deck!
+Remember vocabulary is but a portion of learning a language, so immerse yourself via listening, talking, reading, and studying grammar, at least as much or preferably more than studying this deck!